The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Limitations

-Causation vs. Correlation: This analysis documents the mathematical incentive structure and presents empirical evidence of insurer profit growth and premium increases.
-However, isolating the MLR rule's specific causal impact is challenging given multiple concurrent factors (provider consolidation, pharmaceutical prices, demographic changes, utilization patterns and other regulatory changes).
+Causation vs. correlation: This analysis documents the mathematical incentive structure and presents empirical evidence of insurer profit growth and premium increases.
+But isolating the MLR rule's specific causal impact is difficult given multiple concurrent factors (provider consolidation, pharmaceutical prices, demographic changes, utilization patterns and other regulatory changes).

-Attribution Challenges: Insurer profitability stems from multiple sources beyond the MLR incentive structure, including enrollment growth, operational efficiencies and strategic acquisitions.
+Attribution challenges: Insurer profitability comes from enrollment growth, operational efficiencies and strategic acquisitions, not just the MLR incentive structure.

 About Nathan Paulus